-Practical workshops for skills training will be held at locations convenient to either the module content or the student cohort enrolled at that time, and instructed by educational leaders in that discipline.
+Practical workshops for skills training will be held at locations convenient to the module content and instructed by educational leaders in that discipline.
 Lectures are supported by the appropriate references and resources, and accompanied by assessment exercises.

 How will I be assessed?